sveltejs/eslint-plugin-svelte3/README.md

 An ESLint plugin for Svelte v3 components.

+## Features

+- Svelte compiler errors and warnings are exposed as ESLint messages
+- Variables referred to in your template won't be marked as unused in your scripts
+- Messages about self-assignments are suppressed, as this is an official pattern for manually triggering reactive updates
+- Messages about unused labels called `$` are suppressed, as this is the syntax for reactive assignments

 ## Installation

 This is not published to npm.
 Install from Git tags.
 See [the documentation on `npm install`](https://docs.npmjs.com/cli/install) for how to do this.